AjjMC/ajjgui/README.md

 ## Directly Modifying GUIs

 For every GUI compiled, there is a marker entity located at the container's coordinates with the ``"ajjgui.gui"`` scoreboard tag.
 This entity stores the page value in its ``ajjgui.page`` score as well as the page list in its ``data.GUI`` NBT tag.
 Each element in this list corresponds to a page, storing widgets in the same format containers use to store items.
 If the available widget types and tags do not already support a particular functionality, the page number and widget NBT may be directly modified to achieve desired results.
 This would, for example, be needed if one wanted to modify a GUI without prior user interaction.
-In order for the changes to be applied, ``/function ajjgui:_reload`` needs to be run.
-Otherwise, the GUI is updated upon user interaction.
+In order for changes to be reflected in the container itself, ``/function ajjgui:_reload`` must be run in the same tick.
+Otherwise, the mismatch in NBT between the marker entity and the container can trick the datapack into assuming that a player is interacting indefinitely with this GUI and lead to corruption of other active GUIs.

 #### Examples